-Bombing exposes vulnerabilities of New York's subway
+Holidays in New York: How safe is the subway?

 Prosecutors said Adis Medunjanin traveled to Pakistan's tribal region with two high school friends, Pakistani-born Najibullah Zazi and Zarein Ahmedzay, an immigrant from Afghanistan.
 His friends pleaded guilty to planning the attack with Medunjanin and testified against him.

-John Miller, NYPD deputy commissioner for intelligence and counterterrorism, said local, state and federal law enforcement agencies have thwarted more than two dozen terror plots in New York since 9/11.
+John Miller, NYPD deputy commissioner for intelligence and counterterrorism, said local, state and federal law enforcement agencies have thwarted more than two dozen terrorist plots in New York since 9/11.

 "We have prevented ... a significant number of attacks," he said.
 "But this is a fact of life.
 Whether you're in New York or London or Paris.
 The question is, Can it happen here?
 And the answer is, it can happen anywhere."